FedeClaudi/ObjectivePaths.jl/docs/src/index.md

 path(current_folder)    # create a Folder type
 ```

+(note: the display in the REPR will look a bit different in your terminal - give it a go by copy-pasting the code above and running it in the REPL).

 As you can see, calling `path` on a string pointing to a file create a `Folder` type.
 If, instead, you are using a file: